HelloJon29/jonathan_kim_case_study/README.md

  - As a user I want to go to a Monsters page to see an overall list of all monsters available so that I can easily add them later
  - As a user I want to have a homepage that shows the title of the application and access to every other page for ease of use
  - As a developer I want to be able to save customer credentials securely so that they can log in with peace of mind
+## Technical Challenges
+ - Thymeleaf not displaying authentication correctly
+ - Model relationships and displaying those to the front end
+## Lessons Learned

+## Future Improvements